juxor/afaq/markdown/secI4.md

 Conquest of Bread**, p.
 117]

-The example of free software (operating systems, programming languages, specific packages and code) today show the potential this.
+The example of free software (operating systems, programming languages, specific packages and code) today shows the potential of this.
 Thus socialisation would aid innovation and scientific development by providing the necessary resources (including free time) for such work.
 Moreover, it would also provide the community spirit required to push the boundaries of science forward.
 As John O'Neil argues:

 > _"There is, in a competitive market economy, a disincentive to communicate information.
 The market encourages secrecy, which is inimical to openness in